Russian Militarys Chemical Weapons Chief Killed In Moscow Blast - UrduPoint

 Russian authorities said they were probing the attack as "terrorism".

-Ukraine's SBU alledged Kirillov was responsible for using banned chemical weapons on the battlefield.
+Ukraine's SBU alleged Kirillov was responsible for using banned chemical weapons on the battlefield.

 "Kirillov was a war criminal and an absolutely legitimate target, as he gave orders to use banned chemical weapons against the Ukrainian military," the SBU source, who spoke on condition of anonymity, told AFP.